 - Compensation requirements

-Your New Client Training includes recruiting, selection, and hiring best practices, employee administration (onboarding, medical services, and legal disputes), labor union negotiations, payroll and benefits administration, and coverage of employer of record in Mexico.
+Your New Client Training program includes recruiting, selection, and hiring best practices, employee administration (onboarding, medical services, and legal disputes), labor union negotiations, payroll and benefits administration, and coverage of employer of record in Mexico.

 Meet the Purchasing Team

-Working closely with you, our purchasing team, will help you establish Mexico suppliers, vendors and service providers and implement purchasing solutions for the most cost-effective operation, including:
+Working closely with you, our purchasing team, will help you establish Mexico suppliers, vendors and service providers and implement purchasing solutions for the most cost-effective business operation, including: